TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 We create an identical neural network model on all the processes, but we wrap it with a ``DistributedDataParallel`` object, and we use that object for training.
 We also inform it of which GPU on the current device it is going to use for training.
 This wrapped model will synchronize the trainable parameters of the models on all the GPUs participating in training.
 More specifically, it will synchronize the backward pass, and will guarantee that all copies of the model have the same gradients at the end of a backward pass by averaging all the sets of gradients.

-Tüm süreçlerde özdeş bir sinir ağı modeli oluşturuyoruz, ancak bunu bir ``DistributedDataParallel`` nesnesi ile sarıyoruz ve o nesneyi eğitim için kullanıyoruz.
-Ayrıca mevcut cihazda hangi GPU'nun eğitim için kullanacağını da bildiriyoruz.
+Dağıtık bir eğitim için tüm süreçlerde özdeş bir sinir ağı modeli oluşturuyoruz, ancak bunu bir ``DistributedDataParallel`` nesnesi ile sarıyoruz ve o nesneyi eğitim için kullanıyoruz.
+Ayrıca mevcut cihazda hangi GPU'nun eğitim için kullanılacağını da bildiriyoruz.
 Bu sarılmış model, eğitime katılan tüm GPU'lardaki modellerin eğitilebilir parametrelerini senkronize edecektir.
 Daha spesifik olarak, geriye doğru geçişi senkronize edecek ve tüm gradyan kümelerinin ortalamasını alarak, geriye doğru geçişin sonunda modelin tüm kopyalarının aynı gradyanlara sahip olmasını garanti edecektir.

 .. code-block:: python